Sleepy Industries are Not Immune to the Shake Up of Digital Transformation

 Establish Early Warning Detection and Contingency Plans

-Reverse timeline analysis enables organizations to understand what activities and conditions must be met by when in order for an event to happen, and early warning indicators and monitoring help anticipate how these stages are progressing.
+Reverse timeline analysis enables organizations to understand what activities and conditions must be met by when in order for an event to happen, and an early warning system with indicators and monitoring help anticipate how these stages are progressing.
 These tactics provide a more realistic timeline for organizations to weigh various scenarios and create plans in order to meet their goals while anticipating any disruption.
 If your organization fears certain competitors or events will impact your core strategies (like the emergence of Amazon, JP Morgan and Berkshire Hathaway in healthcare) then creating a plan to monitor and respond to the potential implications would be of value.

 Create Stronger Customer Segments